Best Cities for Cybersecurity Professionals

 Talented workers have a good chance at landing a job in Jersey City, which has the fourth-highest number of jobs available per capita.
 Salary is competitive, too: the average of $115,000 is 1.9 times the city’s overall average.

 Newport Beach has it all.
 It’s fairly affordable, pays well for cybersecurity pros, and the abundance of amenities makes it a fun place to live.

 Cary is the fourth most affordable place on the GoodCall list, and it ranks in the top 50 cities for jobs available per capita.

 Cybersecurity jobs pay well in Orlando – nearly 2.2 times the overall average salary.
 And companies are hiring; Orlando ranks 20th in jobs available per capita.
 And, of course, the area’s amenities are abundant.

-Companies are shoring up security in Irving, which has 14th-highest available cybersecurity jobs per capita.
+Companies are shoring up security in Irving, which has the 14th-highest available cybersecurity jobs per capita.
 The area is also an affordable place to live: Rent accounts for just 25.3% of annual household income.

-Security jobs pay well in Chattanooga, where average salary for the industry is 2.2 times higher than the overall average.
+Security jobs pay well in Chattanooga, where the average salary for the industry is 2.2 times higher than the overall average.
 The abundance of amenities makes it a great place to live, too.